MLBurnham/covid_threat/README.md

 * stratified\_sample.py generates a stratified random sample of users form ID pull.py based on state\_pop\_data.csv
 * sqlite pull.R, a generic R script for accessing the SQLite data bases
 * create\_user\_db.R creates the final database of users and user meta data

+spatial_data: county-level data and scripts for merging it together
+* spatial_data\raw_data containes .csv and .xlsx files from various national databases
+* spatial_data_compile.R cleans and merges these data by county FIPS code and produces merged_data.csv